 Despite this cost-effective alternative to real stone, stone veneer is still an expensive siding option.
 With that price tag though, comes increased curb appeal and resale value.

-Corrugated metal is typically associated with roofs, barns and industrial spaces.
-But more often, architects and homeowners are experimenting with these metals as stylistic elements, bringing space-age, steampunk, industrial vibes to 2018.
+Corrugated metal is typically associated with roofs, barns, and industrial spaces.
+But more often, architects and homeowners are experimenting with these metals as stylistic elements, bringing space-age, steampunk, and industrial vibes.

 6. Cedar Shake and Shingle

 For natural wood lovers that want an alternative to high-maintenance wood clapboard, cedar shake or shingle (there’s a difference) is for you.
 Since they are stained rather than painted, peeling isn’t a problem.

 Cedar is a durable species and some manufacturers guarantee a lifespan of 25 years or more if well-maintained.
 Plus, chances are, you’ll be one of the few neighbors with this beautiful, timeless look.

 Modern homes often utilize a combination of siding styles and colors to stand out in the neighborhood.
 As well, a great selection of siding can increase your home value substantially as well as reduce your home’s energy footprint.
 Contact us today if you’d like to discuss options and pricing.